xiaoxx970/chatgpt-in-terminal/README.md

 ## Changelog

+### 2023-11-17

+- Added the feature of setting the default model.
+Now you can use `gpt-term --set-model MODEL_NAME` to set the default model.
+This setting will be written into the configuration file and will take effect every time it is started.

+- Added new model candidates: `gpt-4-1106-preview`, `gpt-4-vision-preview`, `gpt-3.5-turbo-1106`.

 ### 2023-06-21

 - Added direct query mode, now you can run `gpt-term` with the content of the question as a parameter to conduct a single question and answer